GuildCrafts/web-development-js/_goals/64-To_Do_List_App.md

 ## Specifications

+#### General
+- [ ] Code uses a linter and there are no linting errors.
+- [ ] Repository includes a README file with basic installation and setup.
+- [ ] All dependencies are properly declared in `package.json`.
+- [ ] All major features are added via pull requests with a clear description and concise commit messages.
+- [ ] Every pull request has been reviewed by at least one other person.
+- [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

+#### Functionality
 - [ ] Users can create to do list items.
 - [ ] Users can delete unwanted to do list items.
 - [ ] Users can check items off as completed.